 In Platt College's effort to provide students a balanced program of instruction, it allows for students to take a program that best fits their needs.
-The following is a list of programs and terminology that is associated with them in order to help students accomplish their educational goals.
+The following is a list of programs and terminology that is associated with them to help students accomplish their educational goals.

 - Bachelor of Science Degree = BS Degree

 - Bachelor of Arts Degree = BA Degree

 - Associate of Science Degree = AS Degree

 - Associate of Arts Degree = AA Degree

-- Diploma = Short Program that is TIV / financial aid eligible

 - Certificate = Short Program non TIV / financial aid eligible